 - You’ve had two severe hypoglycaemic episodes in the past 12 months where you were dependent on another person to treat you

-- You’ve experienced some change in your abilities due to diabetes that have caused additional problems with vision (e.g. blurry vision), circulation or sensation (e.g. the inability to effectively operate the pedals)
+- You’ve experienced some change in your abilities due to diabetes that has caused additional problems with vision (e.g. blurry vision), circulation or sensation (e.g. the inability to effectively operate the pedals)

-- You need laser treatment to both eyes or in the remaining eye if you only have sight in one eye.
+- You need laser treatment for both eyes or in the remaining eye if you only have sight in one eye.

 You must tell DVSA if you are managing your diabetes with insulin.